-In reverse chronological order, we’ll be taking a look into how each of these generations predominantly communicate and use technology.
+In reverse chronological order, we are taking a look into how each of these generations predominantly communicate and use technology.

 Close in cultural profile to their older siblings, the millennials, zoomers hate phone calls.
-Sixty percent of them claim they dread making calls to do things like set Dr.s appointments.
-They’d rather this type of call be made for them or use an app or SMS-based platform to get it taken care of.
+Sixty percent of them claim they dread making calls to do things like set doctor appointments.
+They prefer someone to make this type of call for them or use an app or SMS-based platform to get it taken care of.

 Having been born into an era where the internet was in full swing and seeing the use of smartphones become normalized before their teenage years, Zoomers are the most confident with handheld technology.

 Zoomers are by far the most comfortable generation using social media to speak directly to brands.
 Nearly 80% of them will do so for inquiries, complaints, or praise.
 Along with this, they loathe advertising vehicles like email marketing, where they’re spoken to en masse with other customers.
 They like brands to court their sense of individuality.

 In like manner, they prefer 1 on 1 communication.
 Surprisingly matching with boomers in this sentiment, 40% say that one-on-one, in-person communication is their most desired form of conversation, with the remaining 60% being split across other styles like one-on-one texts, group chats, and a variety of others.

 What remains consistent is Gen Z’s strong dislike for being addressed in depersonalized batches, as they deeply value their individuality.
 Personalized content is also thought by some marketing aficionados to be the antidote to Gen Z’s short attention spans.

 Comedian Gary Gulman says; “to me, the phone is this seldom used app… on my phone.
 And if you use it on me… I’ll be furious!
 You should text me first, to see if I’m even taking phone calls today.”